harshraj211/StockFlow/design-qa.md

 - Desktop viewport and CSS size: 1440 x 1024 at device scale 1.
 - Mobile viewport and CSS size: 390 x 844 at device scale 1.
 - Source and implementation captures were normalized to 1440 x 1024 for side-by-side review.
 - State: Admin overview with populated offline demo data; light and dark themes.
-Sales mobile overview and Warehouse role visibility were also checked.
+Sales mobile overview, Warehouse role visibility, and the populated Admin Activity page were also checked.

 ## Full-View Comparison